Event Portal Site

 - Override the default order of the events on the generated portal, and select your preferred order from the dropdown list.
 This is helpful when you want to change the default sort order of the event list.

 - Override the default grouping of the events on the generated portal, and select your preferred grouping from the dropdown list.
-This is helpful when you have a large number of distinct upcoming events, and you want to group them on the screen with some logical headings.
+This is helpful when you have a large number of upcoming events, and you want to group them on the screen with some distinctive headings.

 - Hide the filtration toolbar on the generated portal.
 This is helpful when you normally have a small number of upcoming events, and you don't want any filters used.